PhysicalBit7/notes/docs/computer-networks/Chapter1.md

   - also great for bursty data
   - however network congestion can occur: packet delay and loss
     - protocols are needed for reliable data transfer and congestion control
+- __Circuit Switching__ may have dedicated lines but there can be _silent periods_ where a circuit isn't being utilized and is wasted
+  - can be argued that it is better suited for telephone and video calls.

 ### Internet Structure
 Today many ISP's exist.
 At the backbone are Tier 1 ISP's (AT&T, NTT), spanning across the country.
 Below them are regional ISP's connecting to Tier 1 ISP's through IXP(internet exchange point) and peering links